-Most Volkswagen Eos or MK6-platform TSI vehicles that were manufactured before 2014 are likely equipped with an older revision of the ignition coil packs.
-These coil packs don’t usually withstand engine heat very well and usually cause rough idle upon start up or slow acceleration when driven.
+Volkswagen Eos or MK6-platform TSI vehicles that were manufactured before 2014 are likely equipped with an older revision of the ignition coil packs.
+These coil packs don’t withstand engine heat very well and often cause rough idle upon start up or sluggish acceleration from a full stop.

 They are recommended to be replaced every 40k to 60k miles to maintain optimal performance for your car.
-The new revision coil packs have many changes in the design and work a lot more efficient than its older siblings.
+The new revision coil packs –06E905115E or 06E905115F– have many changes in the design and work a lot more efficient than its older siblings.

-Replacing coil packs is the easiest job that every grandma and her cat could do in a free afternoon, while baking.
-It takes less than 5 minutes and the result is a more responsive throttle, better gas mileage and quicker acceleration.
+Replacing coil packs is the easiest job that every grandma and her cat could do in a free afternoon, while baking, the primitive way.
+It takes less than 5 minutes and the result is a more responsive throttle, better gas mileage and quicker acceleration ride.
 If you have a chance to replace them, you should do it right around 50k or 90k as a preventative maintenance.
 Don’t wait like I did!